When Is a Marriage Worth Saving?

 4. Realize that without inner happiness, you won’t have a successful marriage.

-5. If you are looking to religion for answers, according to Wear, faith-based reasons for staying together are the same as non-faith-based reasons.
+5. If you are looking to religion for answers, faith-based reasons for staying together are the same as non-faith-based reasons.

-6. Cavanaugh suggests that if your marriage does end in divorce, imagine a happier future for yourself.
+6. If your marriage does end in divorce, imagine a happier future for yourself.

-“Say, ‘Whether I’m divorced or not, I’m going to make my future much brighter, because I’m going to end up in another bad relationship.'”
+“Say, ‘Whether I’m divorced or not, I’m going to make my future much brighter, because I’m don’t want to end up in another bad relationship,'” suggests Cavanaugh.

 7. If you do get divorced, study what you can do to make yourself feel better.